wolberlab/pyrod/README.md

 <img src="https://github.com/schallerdavid/pyrod/blob/master/pyrod_logo.png" height="200">

 PyRod is a python software developed to generate dynamic molecular interaction fields (dMIFs) and pharmacophore features based on analyzing the protein environment of water molecules in molecular dynamcis simulations.
 Check the [PyRod wiki](https://github.com/schallerdavid/pyrod/wiki) for more information on installation and usage.
+The employed algorithms are described in the PyRod publication in [JCIM](https://doi.org/10.1021/acs.jcim.9b00281).

 ## Installation
 #### Clone this repository